 There was even time to write a book, 'Instruments of the Middle Ages & Renaissance', complete with a 2-disc set of recordings of many of the instruments described.
 As ever, it was very readable, reaching out to a wide audience.
 Sadly, it was to be one of his last accomplishments before he took his own life on May 15, 1976.

 In a career that spanned less than ten years, Munrow had helped change the general perception of music of the Middle Ages and Renaissance.
 Firstly, he was a master of presentation and rose to the challenges of performing short pieces from widely different eras on varying instrumental line-ups.
 He meticulously sequenced pieces and chose instrumentation to minimise on-stage disruptions and the necessities of tuning.
 Secondly, he expected nothing but the best from himself and music colleagues, and his performances are always characterised by outstanding musicianship - he raised standards and expectations, and was particularly influential as a recorder player and teacher - he became Professor of Recorder at the Royal Academy of Music, and his understated 'English' style of playing was in contrast to the more expressive approach favoured in Continental Europe.
 Munrow's prodigous recorded output has been his most tangible legacy, but his live performances with the Consort also had a profound effect on all who experienced them - the word 'legendary' does not seem too excessive a superlative in this context.
 He was often described as a 'showman' and there would always be a carefully thought out shape to a programme, each concert half ending in an obligatory showpiece.
-Finally, Munrow's recording of Holborne's 'The Faerie Round' for recorder consort was one of the iconic recordings chosen for inclusion on the Golden Voyager Record - taken into space on the two US Voyager space craft in 1977.
+Finally, Munrow's recording of Holborne's 'The Faerie Round' for recorder consort was one of the iconic recordings chosen for inclusion on the Golden Voyager Record - taken into space on the two US Voyager space craft in 1977 (despite the version used featuring a wrong note because of an error in the sheet music transcription).

 With the benefit of hindsight we can see that although he was indeed a pioneer, there were others ploughing a similar path at the time.
 Musica Reservata, directed by Michael Morrow, brought an uncommon earthy presentation to early music, and Munrow certainly featured on many of their recordings.
 And there were many pioneers in Europe who combined practical musicianship and scholarly attention to detail in their revival of early music.
 None, however, had quite the energy and showmanship of Munrow - indeed, he is often described as having 'burst' onto the music scene - a small, dapper character fizzing with effervescence, sparkling wit and vitality.